piglei/uwsgi-sloth/README.rst

 Static report
 ^^^^^^^^^^^^^

-After installation, you can analyzing your uwsgi log uwsing ``uwsgi-sloth analyze`` command.
+After installation, you can analyzing your uwsgi log using ``uwsgi-sloth analyze`` command.

 .. code-block:: bash